 - Yes, sourdough baking takes a little bit of planning simply because the bulk fermentation takes about 6-8 hours.
 But the nice thing is you can let the second rise happen slowly in the refrigerator.
 So what I typically do is feed my starter in the morning, let it rise.
 When it’s ready to bake (usually around 3pm), then I mix and do the bulk fermentation.
 That usually ends around 10pm when I’m headed to bed.
 So I shape the dough, put it in the refrigerator, and bake it when I get up!

 I know that’s a lot of information to digest, but hopefully it helped answer some of your questions.
 And I’m certainly not an expert.
-I learn something every time I bake another loaf!
-But don’t hesitate to start.
-Acquire a starter, the book, and prepare to be amazed at the bread coming out of your kitchen.
+I learn something every time I bake another loaf, still 3 years later!

 I will continue to share more topics here and also on Instagram, so be sure to follow me there.
 And if there is something specific I didn’t get to in this post, leave me a comment and I’ll be sure to answer.